AyoubChraiti/pipex/README.md

 # pipex

-## This project is about recreating the '|' pipe command in linux systems
+## This project is about recreating the '|' pipe command

 - just started